AG-Philipsen/cl2qcd/CONTRIBUTING.md

 * It goes through all staged files and
    * it checks the copyright statement;
    * it checks the license notice;
-   * it checks the code style using astyle (which must to be installed).
+   * it checks the code style using astyle (which must be installed).

 #### `commit-msg`